 The Association maintains its cash in various bank deposit accounts which, at times, may exceed federally insured limits.
-As of December 31, 2021, the Association had all of its net contribution receivables due from the Foundation.
+As of December 31, 2021, all of the Association's contribution receivables were due from the Foundation.

 The Association invests in investment securities which are exposed to various risks such as interest rate, market and credit risks.
 Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the values of investments will occur in the near term and that such changes could materially affect the recorded amount of investments in the Association's financial statements.